MikeGawi/ePiframe/README.md

 * For vertical or horizontal frame position
 * Can be controlled from Telegram Bot, embedded WebUI or API
 * Can display weather information
+* Can improve displayed photos on the fly, i.e. normalization, contrast and brightness settings, gamma correction, etc.
 * Even for Raspberry Pi Zero W + Raspberry Pi OS Lite
 * Low power consumption